Count the Cost

 “It is a great blessing from God to be in a position in which you do not have to borrow.
 But does that mean that the Bible teaches that all borrowing is unwise?”
 Pastor, teacher, author, and respected theologian John Piper argues that it does not.
 Read more here.

-Other new expenses could include increased utility costs, increased maintenance and replacement expenses, and increased property/casualty insurance costs, depending on the type of project.
+Depending on the scope of your project, it could also result in increased utility costs, increased maintenance and replacement expenses, and increased property/casualty insurance costs.
 To estimate utility cost increases, we recommend accounting for any increase in property square footage as well as any increase in property usage throughout the week.
 A planning tool is available here for calculating ongoing maintenance and replacement expenses.
 To estimate property/casualty insurance cost increases, ask your insurance company for a quote; they will need property information related to your project.

-As you consider the above costs, especially a monthly loan payment, it may be in your ministry’s interest to pursue short-term fundraising.
-If so, we recommend the services of two organizations: CIF Campaigns & Consulting and Church Coach Ministries.
-These consulting ministries specialize in church capital campaigns and have helped numerous Alliance ministries meet or exceed their short-term fundraising goals.
-We believe it would be worthwhile for you to talk with both of these organizations to see which might be the best fit for your ministry’s needs.
-To do so, click here to contact Steve Johnson at CIF Campaigns & Consulting and here to contact Jeremy Malick at Church Coach Ministries.
-Be sure to let them know you are an Alliance ministry and were referred by Orchard Alliance.
+As you count the cost, especially a monthly loan payment, it may be in your ministry’s interest to pursue short-term fundraising.
+If so, Orchard Alliance recommends the services of Steve Johnson at Stewardship Journey Consulting.
+Steve specializes in church capital campaigns and has helped numerous Alliance ministries meet or exceed their fundraising goals.
+You can connect with Steve at (763) 294-1814 or [email protected].
+Be sure to tell him you are an Alliance ministry and were referred by Orchard Alliance.

-One common misconception about ministry organizations is that any income they generate is non-taxable.
-In fact, it is quite common for ministries to generate income that is fully taxable.
-The IRS is concerned with how your income is generated, regardless of whether or not it is ultimately used for your tax-exempt ministry purpose.
+Does your church or ministry receive income from any source other than charitable contributions?
+If so, some or all of that income may be fully taxable.
+The IRS is concerned with how your income is generated, regardless of whether it is ultimately used for your tax-exempt ministry purpose.
 Therefore, it is important to look at the source of your income rather than the ultimate use of it to determine if it is tax-exempt.

 To further assist in this process, please take advantage of the link below, which will allow you to download a Microsoft Excel spreadsheet containing a UBIT decision tree.